-Just because the filling is from scratch, it doesn’t mean you’ll be slaving over it for hours.
+And just because the filling is from scratch, it doesn’t mean you’ll be slaving over it for hours.
 In fact, it takes practically no effort on your part.

-3 Tips to Avoid Runny Filling
+3 Tips to Avoid Runny Filling:

 - Don’t forget the cornstarch.
 It’s the main thickening agent here and omitting it will result in super runny filling.

 - Lemon juice also helps with thickening the mixture.
 It’s not as crucial as cornstarch, but let’s just say you’ll notice the difference.

 - Make sure to simmer the mixture to let it set properly.
 It usually takes about 5 minutes for me.
 Don’t forget to give a good stir frequently, so it doesn’t scorch on the bottom.